candracodes/note-taker/README.md

 # Note Taker
+![badge](https://img.shields.io/badge/license-MIT-brightgreen)

+## Description
 Note Taker is an application that can be used to write and save notes.
 This application uses an Express.js back end, and saves and retrieve note data from a JSON file.
-![badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Table of Contents
 - [Important URLs](#urls)